What Are the Best Medicare Supplement Plans in Texas?

 Average cost of Mutual of Omaha Medigap in Texas:

 Mutual of Omaha sells the best Medigap plans in Texas.
-The company has a high customer satisfaction rating, low rates and good added perks.
+The company has high customer satisfaction ratings, low rates and good added perks.

-- Mutually Well: This gives you discounts on health services like massage therapy and acupuncture.
+• Health service discounts: The Mutually Well program gives you discounts on health services like massage therapy and acupuncture.
 The free app lets you create and track health goals.
 And you can also buy a discounted gym membership.

-- Amplifon Hearing: This program gives you discounts on hearing tests and hearing aids.
+• Hearing perks: Amplifon Hearing gives you discounts on hearing tests and hearing aids.
 You also get a 60-day trial period on any hearing aids you buy through the program.

-- EyeMed Vision: If you use a doctor that partners with EyeMed, you can save $50 on an eye exam and 40% on glasses frames (up to $140 off).
+• Vision benefits: If you use a doctor that partners with EyeMed Vision, you can save $50 on an eye exam and 40% on glasses frames (up to $140 off).

 Mutual of Omaha consistently has high customer satisfaction ratings.
-On average, the company has 84% fewer complaints about its Medicare Supplement plans than an average company its size, according to the National Association of Insurance Commissioners (NAIC).
-Only three complaints were filed in Texas in 2022.
+On average, the company gets 84% fewer complaints about its Medicare Supplement plans than an average company its size, according to the National Association of Insurance Commissioners (NAIC).

 Best added perks: AARP/UnitedHealthcare (AARP/UHC)